Energy-Pathways-Group/GLOceanKit/docs/classes/wvtransform/index.md

 + Internal
   + [`WVTransform`](/classes/wvtransform/wvtransform.html) initialize a WVTransform instance
   + [`addToVariableCache`](/classes/wvtransform/addtovariablecache.html) add variable to internal cache, in case it is needed again
-  + [`buildTransformationMatrices`](/classes/wvtransform/buildtransformationmatrices.html) Part of the internal initialization process where the coefficients for the transformation matrices are constructed.
   + [`clearVariableCache`](/classes/wvtransform/clearvariablecache.html) clear the internal cache
   + [`clearVariableCacheOfTimeDependentVariables`](/classes/wvtransform/clearvariablecacheoftimedependentvariables.html) clear the internal cache of variables that claim to be time dependent
   + [`defaultDimensionAnnotations`](/classes/wvtransform/defaultdimensionannotations.html) return array of TransformDimensions initialized by default